department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/sgli-contact.md

 - HRC can't see information about your past SGLI payments if you're a TPU or National Guard service member
 - HRC can't process payments for TPU service members.
 If you're a TPU service member, you'll need to contact your unit S1 or higher headquarters, sometimes called your US Army Reserve Command (USARC)
 - HRC can't process payments for National Guard service members.
 If you're a National Guard service member, you'll need to contact your USPFO to make a payment.
-- If you've received a DFAS Debt Notice or debt is reflected on your LES, you'll need to contact DFAS
+- If you've received a Defense Accounting Service (DFAS) Debt Notice or debt is reflected on your LES, you'll need to contact DFAS

 <br>